-The principal function of the brain is to receive clues from the environment, form an appropriate plan of action, and direct the bodily or mental action specified by the selected plan of action.
+A principal function of the brain is to receive clues from the environment, form an appropriate plan of action, and direct the body/brain action specified by the selected plan of action.
 The exact details of the plan will, for a classical model, obviously depend upon the exact values of many noisy and uncontrolled variables.
 In cases close to a bifurcation point of the dynamics the effects of noise might even tip the balance between two very different responses to the given clues: e.g., tip the balance between the 'fight' or 'flight' response to some shadowy form.

 The effect of the independent superpositions of the "release" or "don't release" options at each of the trillions of nerve terminals will be to cause the quantum mechanical state of the brain to become a collection of different states representing different alternative possible plans of action.
-As long as the brain dynamics is controlled wholly by the deterministic Schroedinger equation of motion---which is the quantum generalization of the Newtonian laws of motion in classical physics---all of the various alternative possible plans of action exist in parallel, with no singled plan of action singled out as the one that will actually occur.
-Some other process, beyond the deterministic Schroedinger equation, is required to select some particular real course of events from the smeared out mass of possibilities generated by all of the alternative possible combinations of vesicle releases at all of the billions of nerve terminals.
+As long as the brain dynamics is controlled wholly by ProcessII---which is the quantum generalization of the Newtonian laws of motion in classical physics---all of the various alternative possible plans of action exist in parallel, with no one plan of action singled out as the one that will actually occur.
+Some other process, beyond the local deterministic Process II, is required to select some particular real course of events from the smeared out mass of possibilities generated by all of the alternative possible combinations of vesicle releases at all of the trillions of nerve terminals.